The social network’s defense of President Trump has cost them.

 What, then, should marketers do with the dollars they are withholding from Facebook?
 The non-profit organization representing the North American news industry says it’s time to reinvest in professional journalism.

 The Arlington, Va.-based organization is running a “Dear Facebook Advertisers” ad campaign urging advertisers to increase their ad spend with professional news organizations.
-In line with the boycott, NME is not advertising on Facebook although it has made an ad buy on Twitter, says Communications Director Lindsey Loving.
+In line with the advertising boycott, NMA is not advertising on Facebook although it has made an ad buy on Twitter, says Communications Director Lindsey Loving.

 “There is a concern among advertisers…[that] they are supporting a platform that amplifies hate and dissension,” Chavern says.
 “We are making the point to advertisers: We create quality.
 We are professional reporters and professional editors.
 The topics we cover are not always easy, but we are serious.
 We are a good, safe place to place your advertisement.”

 Newspapers could use the cash.
-Many of them have been giving their Covid-19 coverage away for free, outside paywalls, to provide fact-based media coverage as a public service.
+Many have been giving their Covid coverage away for free to provide fact-based media coverage as a public service.
 But larger trends are at play.
 As Facebook and Google ad revenues have skyrocketed over the years, ad revenues at news organizations have declined.

 Facebook began selling ads in 2009, bringing in $777 million that year.
-Last year, its ad revenues totaled nearly $71 billion, whereas the news industry pulled in $14.3 billion in ad revenue in 2018.
+Last year, its ad revenues totaled nearly $71 billion.
+The news industry pulled in $14.3 billion in ad revenue in 2018.

 Something else has mushroomed, too—the number of times Facebook is associated with hate speech.
-One might think brands would be flocking to professional news outlets given this dynamic, but that is not necessarily the case.
+One might think brands would be flocking to professional news outlets given this dynamic, or joining the advertising boycott, but that is not necessarily the case.

 A recent Google search for “hate speech misinformation Facebook” yielded 8.97 million results.
 Despite Facebook’s dwindling reputation as a stand-up business partner, some brands are refusing to advertise on news sites next to stories on the pandemic or protests—issues that the public clearly wants to learn about.